cernbox/smashbox/README.md

 sudo ln -s /etc/pki/tls/certs/ca-bundle.crt /etc/pki/tls/cert.pem
 </pre>

+Make also sure that under ``/devices/`` in your seafile account, all the devices are removed.
+Before running, make sure that folder ~/smashdir is empty

 If you will skip this step, your seafile will freeze on ``Starting to download ...``

 First test runs